|

 (b) find among the ordinary the really talented children

-(c) help children and also help their parents to see their children from a new angle
+(c) help children and also help their parents to see their children from a

 (d) encourage children to study efficiently